CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-03-18-participate-in-the-value-revolution.md

 Take your business seriously.&#160; Don't hide behind your website.&#160; Don't produce brain dead junk and dumb down the Internet.&#160; Take your passion, create value, build relationship, sell your items in the context of creating value.

-Participate in the value revolution.</p>
+Participate in the value revolution.